 #5 Storing belongings in the winter

-Winter is a perfect time to do some decluttering in your home and deciding what is worth keeping and what can be donated or sold.
-Get rid of any broken, torn, and cracked items.
+Winter is a perfect time to do some decluttering in your home and decide what is worth keeping and what can be donated or sold.
+Get rid of any broken, torn, or cracked items.
 Then, sort your belongings and pack all items for winter storage.
 Just be cautious because, in the winter months, your garage and rented storage units are very cold if they are not climate-controlled.
 So, everything should be adequately protected to avoid dust, tears, dents, and dings.
 Everyday household items that require winter storage are the grill, lawnmower, bike, gardening tools, patio furniture, summer sports equipment, etc. For the protection of these belongings, use furniture covers and old blankets.
 You can also store your summer clothes, in case your living space is limited.

 Keep in mind that prolonged exposure to freezing temperatures can seriously damage a variety of your belongings.
 Be especially cautious in case you need to store electronics and battery-operated items.
 Fluctuating temperatures create condensation in electronics and can cause irreparable damage.
 Also, things that contain liquid can break due to expansion from freezing temperatures.
 Battery cells can crack when frozen.